jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_index.rst

 SDK Guides
 ==========

-The AWS SDK for PHP consists of various features and components.
+The |sdk-php| consists of various features and components.
 Each of the following guides describe the components that are used in the SDK.

 .. toctree::